KrzysztofCipora/preprints-by-krzysztof/_episodes/text-lesson_4_1.md

 ## Where will I publish the preprint?

 Have your participants consider what preprint servers are relevant to their research.
 This is also a good time for your participants to consider what journals they wish to publish in and what their preprint policies are.
+Benefits and problems with posting on multiple sites (e.g., preprint server and Research Gate / Academia)

 ## When will I publish the preprint?

 Have your participants consider when is the right time to publish their preprint.
-For many authors, this may be simultaneous with submission to a journal - but it could come earlier or later.
+Benefits and problems with posting a preprint:
+- some time before journal submission (early feedback, before a conference, before a job application etc.)
+- along with journal submission
+- after journal submission

 ## When will I update the preprint?
+- version control
+- keeping up-to-date with revisions

 Participants should make a plan for when they will update the preprint with new versions (e.g., after substantial revisions, peer review, or journal acceptance) and how they will remember to do so.